Immunic To Participate In Industry, Scientific And Investor Conferences In November

-(Nasdaq: IMUX ), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced participation in the following industry, scientific and investor conferences in November:
+NEW YORK, October 29, 2024 – Immunic, Inc. (Nasdaq: IMUX), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced participation in the following industry, scientific and investor conferences in November:

 November 4-6: BIO-Europe.
 Members of Immunic's management, business development and investor relations teams will participate in partnering activities at this conference in Stockholm, Sweden.
 To schedule a meeting, please use the BIO-Europe partneringONE portal .